 Often bedsores develop because the nursing home failed to provide essential care and ignored the resident’s needs.
 Sometimes the nursing homes are understaffed and do not have the personnel to meet their obligations to move the patient regularly.
 In addition to turning the patient other care factors can contribute to ulcers.
 Nutrition and hygiene play an import role in keeping the skin healthy and preventing sores.
 If the body is not nourished, or becomes dehydrated, the skin will start to breakdown.
 Also poor hygiene will promote bedsores, particularly the failure to change soiled under garments.

 It is important to treat these sores promptly.
 The longer to sore persists the larger it will grow and the more difficult to treat.
 As the skin continues to breakdown infection is likely to set in, which further compromises the body’s ability to heal itself.
 Once the bedsore reaches the final stages they do not often heal and the resident spends the remainder of their life in discomfort and pain.

 Due to the prevalence of bedsores, federal law requires a nursing homes facility to create a preventative plan.
 Pennsylvania also has extensive regulations regarding the treatment and care of nursing home residents.

-With offices in greater Philadelphia and surrounding area, Rosenbaum & Associates represents clients throughout Pennsylvania and New Jersey who have suffered from bedsores and other injuries due to nursing home neglect.
+With offices in greater Philadelphia and surrounding area, Rosenbaum & Associates’ Philadelphia injury lawyers represents clients throughout Pennsylvania and New Jersey who have suffered from bedsores and other injuries due to nursing home neglect.
 We offer free consultations, so you can tell us about your loved one’s care and learn about your rights at no risk.
-Call an experienced Philadelphia bed sores lawyer at 1-800-7-legal-7 or contact us on line for a Free Evaluation.
+Call an experienced Philadelphia medical malpractice lawyer at 1-800-7-legal-7 or contact us on line for a Free Evaluation.